Category: IELTS Reading

 3. Take a free IELTS demo test

 It’s worth checking your local IELTS schools to see if they offer a free IELTS demo test.
-Some organisations such as SI-UK offer a sample test for free as a level check and you may even get some study tips from a trained IELTS teacher.
+Some organisations offer a sample test for free as a level check and you may even get some study tips from a trained IELTS teacher.
 This is a great way to get some last-minute practice if you plan to take the real test soon, as well as an effective way to check out what a school is like before you spend any money on lessons.